ZEISS/czicheck/CziCheckSharp/README.md

 # CziCheckSharp

-A .NET wrapper for CZICheck, providing validation and checking capabilities for CZI (Carl Zeiss Image) files through a native P/Invoke interface.
+A .NET wrapper for CZICheck, providing validation and checking capabilities for CZI (Carl Zeiss Image) files.

+For the time being, this is not a ZEISS product, and there is no support by ZEISS.

 ## Overview

 CziCheckSharp provides a type-safe C# API for validating CZI files using the native CZICheck library.
-It wraps the C API (`libczicheckc`) and provides:
+It provides:

 - Structured validation results with detailed findings
 - Configurable validation checks
-- JSON output parsing
-- Proper resource management through `IDisposable`
-- **Cross-platform support** with native libraries bundled for Windows (x64) and Linux (x64)
+- Cross-platform support with native libraries bundled for Windows (x64) and Linux (x64)

 ## Installation